joecaro/lorcana/README.md

 This is a deck-building game inspired by the popular game Lorcana.
 This project aims to explore the logic behind deck-building games while incorporating fun UI challenges such as 3D card animations and holographic effects.

+_This is a WIP.
+There's a lot of missing functionality, and limited cards._

 ## Key Features

 Deck-building Logic: Implemented core mechanics for deck-building, including shuffling, drawing, and playing cards.